Paradoxxs/Cybersecurity/Sans 560.md

 - Sans 560 ethical hacking course offered by sans.
-- What is [[penetration testing]] and how does it differ from hacking?
+- What is [[Penetration testing]] and how does it differ from hacking?
 - penetration testing is finding security flaws with the permission of the owner of the system.
 - Threat vs vulnerability vs Risk
     - Threat : Agent of actor that can cause harm.